tpadjen/personal-spotify-watcher/README.md

 This will open a browser window and require you to sign in to spotify.
 Then grant access for your app to have access to your recently played info.
-Once you have approved, the refresh token you need will be printed to the terminal.
+Once you have approved your app, the refresh token you need will be printed to the terminal.
 Copy it into your `.env.production` and `.env.development` files.

 ## Run